KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

 🧠 By the end of your first day on the job, you should be able to:

--   Use the Azure Data Explorer
+-   Use Azure Data Explorer and Kusto Query Language
 -   Use multiple data sets to answer targeted questions
 -   Investigate cyber activity in logs including: email, web traffic, and server logs
 -   Use multiple techniques to track the activity of APTs (Advanced Persistent Threats)